Plague Doctor: Roll +10 Health Points during Contagion. |

 I've been in two, count 'em, two, city-wide riots.
 And those were little ones, compared to what we'd see in a months-long pandemic with societal degradation.
 Both of them affected Hollywood directly, BTW.
 So maybe a bit less pooh-poohing, and a little more shut-up-and-give-your-eyes-and-ears-a-chance-when-you-don't-know-WTF-you're-talking-about, if you catch my drift.

-I read it on the Internet, so it must be true.
+This will never actually happen.
+It is unpossible in America.
+I read it on the Internet, so it must be true. |

 ¶ Thirteen

 " Not surprisingly, mortality has been much higher at the epicenter of the outbreak, where things happened very fast and new patients were met with already-exhausted healthcare resources.
 Remember that proper medical management, even if there’s no cure, is a significant factor in reducing the death toll.
-Medical centers and public health workers here in the U.S. are doing quite a lot of work behind the scenes to make sure that our resources are ready to meet the challenge, which is an advantage that the first round of patients in Wuhan didn’t have."
+Medical centers and public health workers here in the U.S. are doing quite a lot of work behind the scenes to make sure that our resources are ready to meet the challenge, which is an advantage that the first round of patients in Wuhan didn’t have."7) Got it.

 American health care is first rate.